GoogleCloudPlatform/spanner-migration-tool/README.md

 dot separator).
 The file prefix can be overridden using the `-prefix` [option](#options).

+## HarbourBridge UI

+HarbourBridge UI provides a unified interface for the migration wherein it gives users the flexibility to modify the generated spanner schema and run end to end migration from a single interface.
+It provides the capabilities of editing table details like columns, primary key, foreign key, indexes, etc and provides insights on the schema conversion performance along with highlighting important issues and suggestions.

+Detailed guide on how to use HarbourBridge UI can be found [here](HarbourBridgeUIUserGuide.pdf).

 ## HarbourBridge CLI (command line interface)

 HarbourBridge CLI follows [subcommands](https://github.com/google/subcommands)